Seti Gandaki River

 The Seti Gandaki River, also known as the Seti River or the Milk River, is a river of western Nepal, a left tributary of the Trishuli River.
-Its gorges around Pokhara are a major attraction for tourists worldwide.
+It gorges around Pokhara and is a major attraction for tourists worldwide.

 Geography

-It rises from the base of the Annapurna massif, and flows south and south-east past Pokhara and Damauli to join the Trishuli River near Devghat.
+The Seti rises from the base of the Annapurna massif, and flows south and south-east past Pokhara and Damauli to join the Trishuli River near Devghat.

 The lakes of Pokhara were created through a geological process.
-As the Seti river carried the moraine from Annapurna Himalayas after the burst of glacial lakes at various pre-historical time periods, the moraine were deposited on the routes of the rivers.
+As the Seti carried the moraine from Annapurna Himalayas after the burst of glacial lakes at various pre-historical time periods, the moraine were deposited on the routes of the rivers.
 This caused formation of natural lakes.

 Cultural and religious significance

-Seti is one of the holiest rivers of Nepal, worshiped in Hinduism as a form of Vishnu.
-The river is also famous because it is close to some Holy places and is the central point of many stories of Hindu mythology, such as the Mahabharata, one of longest books of Hinduism, written by Vyasa, who was born near the confluence of the Gandaki and Madi rivers near Damauli, Tanahun, Nepal.
+The Seti is one of the holiest rivers of Nepal, worshiped in Hinduism as a form of Vishnu.
+The river is also famous because of its proximity to some holy places and is the central point of many stories of Hindu mythology, such as the Mahabharata, one of the longest books of Hinduism, written by Vyasa, who was born near the confluence of the Gandaki and Madi rivers near Damauli, Tanahun, Nepal.